pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 	* **Service Network CIDR**: Enter a CIDR range to use for the service network, for example 10.192.182.1/23.
 	* **Service Network Gateway IP**: Enter the IP address for the gateway for the service network.
 	* **Service DNS**: Enter the IP address for the service network DNS server, for example 192.168.111.155.
 	* **Service Network Reserved IP Range**: Optionally enter a range of IP addresses in the **From** and **To** text boxes.
 No VMs are deployed in this range.
 You cannot modify the reserved IP range after the initial deployment.
-You can specify additional reserved IP ranges by editing the YAML configuration for your deployment before you deploy it in [Step 10: Generate Configuration File and Deploy Tanzu Kubernetes Grid Integrated Edition](#deploy).
+You can specify additional reserved IP ranges by editing the YAML configuration for your deployment before you deploy it in [Step 10: Generate Configuration File and Deploy {{  vars.product }}](#deploy).
 	* **NTP Server**: Enter the IP address of an NTP server.

     ![vSphere without NSX service network configuration](images/console/cni-service-network.png)